Differentiable graph-structured models for inverse design of lattice materials: Results

-\textit{Target deformation}: In addition to global material properties, we can also inverse design the node displacements of the lattice to a given load.
-In \cref{fig:invDesign_Grab}, a lattice material that can perform a grabbing motion is found through inverse design.
-In this case, the inverse design creates interesting functional structures, such as a lever-like arrangement (situated in the left bottom corner of the hole in the lattice) that pulls up the bottom-right part of the material when the lattice is compressed.
+In addition to global material properties, we can also inverse design the node displacements of the lattice to a given load.
+In \cref{fig:invDesign_Grab}A, a lattice material that can perform a grabbing motion is found through inverse design.
+We start with a hexagonal honeycomb lattice with a small cavity on the right side -- which will eventually become the grabbing part.
+To initiate the grabbing motion, the top left part of the lattice is compressed downwards while the bottom left part is kept in place.
+Initially, this leads to an outward bending of the right part of the lattice.
+Instead we turn this into an inward grabbing motion through inverse design.
+To achieve this, we provide a target deformation in $y$ and $x$-direction (shown as crosses in \cref{fig:invDesign_Grab}A) for some of the nodes (colored squares) in the material's cavity.
+As shown in \cref{fig:invDesign_Grab}A (middle), the four nodes converge towards their target behaviour after around 40 iterations.
+The inverse design creates interesting functional structures, such as a lever-like arrangement (situated in the left bottom corner of the hole in the lattice, shown in gold in \cref{fig:invDesign_Grab}A) that pulls up the bottom-right part of the material when the lattice is compressed.

-Additionally, in \cref{fig:invDesign_Flat}, we demonstrate that our approach can be used to design a lattice with several target behaviours.
-For both scenarios, we allow new beams to be added between nodes that were initially not present in the lattice.